 OFF fonts with TrueType outlines use a glyph index to specify and access glyphs within a font, e.g. to index within the 'loca' table and thereby access glyph data in the glyf table.
 This concept is retained in OFF CFF fonts, except that glyph data is accessed through the CharStrings INDEX of the CFF table.

 The Name INDEX in the CFF must contain only one entry; that is, there must be only one font in the CFF FontSet.
 It is not a requirement that this name be the same as Name ID 6 in the OFF font’s ‘name’ table.
-Note that, in an OFF Font Collection file, a single CFF table can be shared accross multiple fonts; names used by applications must be those provided in the 'name' table, not the Name INDEX entry.
+Note that, in an OFF Font Collection file, a single CFF table can be shared across multiple fonts; names used by applications must be those provided in the 'name' table, not the Name INDEX entry.
 The CFF Top DICT must specify a CharstringType value of 2.

 The numGlyphs field in the 'maxp' table must be the same as the number of entries in the CFF's CharStrings INDEX.
 The OFF glyph index is the same as the CFF glyph index for all glyphs in the font.